Which Hilton Honors card is best for you?

 - Free continental breakfast at all Hilton properties excluding Hilton Grand Vacations.

 One exciting bonus opportunity with the Hilton Ascend card kicks in your second year of card membership.
-Cardholders receive a free weekend night each year at any Hilton property, beginning on their anniversary.
+Each year they spend $15,000 on the card, cardholders receive a certificate for a free weekend night at any Hilton property, beginning on their first anniversary.
 Since the certificate can be used on any property worldwide, it’s potentially worth hundreds of dollars, easily offsetting your annual fee.
-Furthermore, you can earn an additional weekend night if you spend $15,000 or more on the Hilton Ascend credit card within a single calendar year.

 Finally, air travelers will appreciate that the Hilton Ascend credit card includes 10 Priority Pass lounge access passes, which can be used at over 1,000 participating airport lounges in 130 countries around the world.
 If you aren’t familiar with the Priority Pass program, you can read more about it here.